ICPI/DIV/Reference_Materials/Platformguidance.md

 ## GitHub
 GitHub is a collaborative software development tool	and available for creating projects and storing code.
 Please review the [GitHub workshop materials](https://github.com/ICPI/DIV/tree/master/Presentations/GitHub%20Workshops) and [vlog](https://pepfar.adobeconnect.com/pdoe0ona1a8k/) to familiarize yourself with GitHub for ICPI.

+## YoutTube
+Youtubte is a video hosting platform.
+It is a federally compatible video platform used by many  agencies to host a variety of video content.
+Youtube is to advance communicaiton and learning objectives within the ICPI.
+As a public platform, ICPI uses the  governance principles of what is appropriate to share in this space.
+Additional considerations include accessibility of the videos and ensuring [508 compliance](https://digital.gov/2014/06/30/508-accessible-videos-why-and-how-to-make-them/).

 ## Agency-specific
 Please follow the instructions of your agency for use of email and messaging platforms.